How Much Does ISO 9001 Certification Cost in the UK?

 Get a Quicker Pay Back on Your QMS investment

-When you consider the ultimate benefits that a QMS to ISO 9001 will bring to an organisation, it makes a great deal of sense from a cost benefit perspective, to utilise specialist external consultants because organisations will save time and money by getting a quicker pay back on its quality management system investment.
+When you consider the ultimate benefits that a QMS to ISO 9001 will bring to an organisation, it makes a great deal of sense from a cost benefit perspective, to utilise specialist external quality management consultants because organisations will save time and money by getting a quicker pay back on its quality management system investment.

 Employ a General ISO Consultant

-ISO consultants can provide unique QMS systems tailored to the specific needs of a particular organisation and ensure that the resulting quality management system is efficient, fit for purpose and delivers real improvements in productivity.
+ISO consultants can provide unique QMS systems tailored to the specific needs of a particular business and ensure that the resulting quality management system is efficient, fit for purpose and delivers real improvements in productivity.
 Unlike the “template” approaches described below, utilisation of ISO consultants significantly lowers the risk of “getting it wrong”.

 There are a few other downsides to using general ISO consultants as well including limited control over their activity and the fact that they cannot provide the continuity that an employee would and their knowledge and expertise disappears when the project is finished.
 ISO consultants may bring fresh ideas and perspectives, but their lack of knowledge about what works and doesn’t work in your organisation as well as the nature of challenges the organisation has had to overcome in the past may compromise the cost of ISO 9001 implementation with them.